 We have a long history in providing career development training and capacity building opportunities for early- to mid-career researchers, in the UK and overseas.
 We are continually evolving programmes to support the development of environmental professionals.

 Earthwatch supports scientific training opportunities for conservationists who are underfunded and in need of practical field experience.
 This enables future environmental leaders to realise their potential and ensure long-lasting, positive impacts on their community and the planet.

 For more than 20 years, we have enhanced the skills and experience of talented conservationists working in environmental science, education and community engagement.

 More than 760 scientists have been empowered to take strides in their careers, through vital conservation research training on our projects, research grants and a global business mentoring scheme.

-A five-day interactive training programme, delivered by leading experts in the fields of environmental science and community and stakeholder engagement.
-Participants explore a range of methods for applying a community-centred approach to environmental research.
-This training is open to all NERC-funded early career researchers.
+A NERC funded five-week interactive online learning programme, delivered by leading experts in the fields of environmental science and community engagement.
+Participants explore a range of approaches for applying a community-centred approach to environmental research.
+This training is open to all early-career researchers.

 Images: Kate Holt/Shoot The Earth, iStock/Jag_cz, iStock/Eduard Kyslynskyy, John Hunt